bbohlender/cgv/README.md

 -   rule - a sequence of steps
 -   step - alters the current value done by a operator/constant/symbol
 -   operators - identifies a function defined in the domain, which take the current value and the given parameters and returns the new current value
--   constant - identifies a constant defined in the domain
+-   constant - identifies a constant
+-   variable - memorized value bound to the current value/context and identified with a name
 -   symbol - executes the rule identified by the symbol and sets the result as the new current value

 -   domain - set of operations and valid constants in a certain area of knowledge (e.g. 3d objects / shapes with operators like extrude)